charlesrosenbauer/Bzo-Compiler/README.md

 The Language

 The basic idea behind the language is that it is a functional / imperative hybrid; it allows you to write both purely functional and imperative code, all on top of a [mostly] functional core.
 Mutability is handled not unlike Uniqueness Types in languages like Clean, Mercury, and Idris.
 The language is designed to be very simple (syntactically).
 The syntax is somewhere between Haskell and Lisp (mostly leaning toward Haskell), but with only 16 or so special characters, and no keywords besides some built-in functions and types prefixed with "$".
+The primary inspirations behind the language are Haskell, Lisp, Rust, and Jonathan Blow's Jai language (https://www.youtube.com/playlist?list=PLmV5I2fxaiCKfxMBrNsU1kgKJXD3PkyxO).

 Full implicit parallelism is probably the biggest goal, and a major focus.
 Ambitious as it is, I think I can pull it off.
 Rather than worry about the delay of individual fibers/microthreads (or tasks as I'll refer to them), the basic guiding principle is that tasks are just collections of expressions and functions, and thus, are just big functions.
 Loops are no different from recursion, regardless of how difficult it is to predict their latency.
 As a result, any sufficiently large chunk of code should be its own task.
 Loops are just tasks that spawn new tasks upon completion.
 There are still difficulties and complexities of course, and I'm very doubtful that this method will scale to systems with high latency (like distributed systems.
 Sorry, but you'll have to keep using Erlang and MapReduce), but it'll at least still be great for individual systems.
 Like PCs, Phones, IoT devices, etc.